-Each year, a cohort of 54 mid-career professionals (two per Member State) from Member States Ministries of Health or other relevant administrations will be enrolled in a one-year supervised learning by doing training programme (27 fellows for the first year).
+Each year, a cohort of 54 mid-career professionals (two per Member State) from Member States Ministries of Health or other relevant administrations will be enrolled in a one-year supervised learning by doing training programme.
 The network of professionals will not only include the cohort of participants, but also the graduated alumni, their supervisors, training facilitators and stakeholders, a permanent and growing community who collaborate and contribute to build a stronger European Health Union.